HL7/davinci-pas/src/pagecontent/spec.md

 In the event that the prior authorization cannot be evaluated and a final response returned within the required timeframe, a response in which one or more of the requested authorizations are 'pended' will be returned.
 The client (or other interested systems - e.g. patient, caregiver or performing provider systems) can then query the server endpoint for the final results using either a polling or subscription-based mechanism.
 During this period of time, the same $submit operation can be used to request cancellation or modification of the prior authorization.

+***NOTE*** FHIR uses a pair of resources called Claim and ClaimResponse for multiple purposes - they are used for actual claim submission, but they are *also* used for managing prior authorizations and pre-determinations.
+These are distinguished by the Claim.use code.
+All references to Claim and ClaimResponse in this implementation guide are using it for the prior authorization purpose.

 #### Prior authorization submission
 The Claim/$submit operation is executed by POSTing a FHIR Bundle to the [base url]/Claim/$submit endpoint.
 The Bundle can be encoded in either JSON or XML.
 (Servers SHALL support both syntaxes.)
 The first entry in the Bundle SHALL be a Claim resource complying with the [profile](profile-claim.html) defined in this IG to ensure the content is sufficient to appropriately populate an X12N 278 message.
 Additional Bundle entries SHALL be populated with any resources referenced by the Claim resource (and any resources referenced by *those* resources, fully traversing all references and complying with all identified profiles).
 Note that even if a given resource instance is referenced multiple times, it SHALL only appear in the Bundle once.
 Bundle.entry.fullUrl values SHALL be the URL at which the resource is available from the EHR if exposed via the client's REST interface and SHALL be of the form "urn:uuid:[some guid]" otherwise.
 All GUIDs used SHALL be unique, including across independent prior authorization submissions - with the exception that the same resource instance being referenced in distinct prior authorization request Bundles can have the same GUID.